© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cave 36m W of Three Chimneys is a scheduled monument protected by Cadw under reference GM087.
 View the official record →

-Cave 36m W of Three Chimneys is a prehistoric cave located in Wales and designated as a scheduled ancient monument by Cadw under reference GM087.
+Cave 36m W of Three Chimneys is a prehistoric cave monument located in Wales and recorded under Cadw's Scheduled Ancient Monument designation GM087.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM087.

 Cave 36m W of Three Chimneys dates from the prehistoric period, and is classified as a cave.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cave 36m W of Three Chimneys is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM087.